Love writing? Love travelling? Turn your passion into a career

-Module 1 – Planning and writing – this module concentrates on writing: what is good travel writing, the writing process, how to grab the reader’s attention, how to structure your story, how to close a feature, how to edit your story and a comprehensive writing toolkit specifically geared to travel.
-It also covers the things you need to do before you travel and while you’re in a destination that will enable to you write a feature when you get home.
+- Module 1 – Planning and writing – this module concentrates on writing: what is good travel writing, the writing process, how to grab the reader’s attention, how to structure your story, how to edit and a comprehensive writing toolkit specifically geared to travel.

-Module 1 – Q & A – an opportunity to get any questions about Module 1 answered via email, phone or Skype.
+- Q & A – an opportunity to ask any questions about Module 1 via email, phone or online.

-Writing exercise – a chance to put your newfound skills into practice by writing and submitting a travel story.
-You’ll get detailed feedback on the things that worked well plus suggestions for improvement.
+- Writing exercise – a chance to put your newfound skills into practice by writing a travel story.
+You’ll receive an edited version of your story with detailed feedback on the things that worked plus suggestions for improvement.

-Module 2 – Pitching and working – this module covers possible outlets for your story, how to pitch to editors, how to operate as a freelancer, how to market yourself plus tips on travel photography.
+- Module 2 – Pitching, working and photography – this module covers the possible outlets for your story, how to pitch to editors, how to operate as a freelancer, how to market yourself and expert tips on travel photography.

-Module 2 – Q & A – a chance to get any questions about Module 2 answered.
+- Q & A – a chance to ask any questions about Module 2.

-Post-course writing exercise – once you’ve completed the course, you’ll have another opportunity to have a story critiqued.
+- Post-course writing exercise – another opportunity to have a story reviewed.
 No time limit – whenever you’re ready.

 Do I need writing experience?